MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 ---
-title: "Notify bot users in Teams with proactive messages and cards"
+title: "Notify bot users in Teams with proactive messages"
-description: "Use Power Automate flows to send proactive messages and adaptive cards to bot users in Teams, with updates to their conversations, requests for information, and more."
+description: "Use Power Automate flows to send proactive messages to bot users in Teams, with updates to their conversations, requests for information, and more."
 keywords: "PVA"
-ms.date: 01/25/2022
+ms.date: 08/26/2022

 ms.topic: article
 author: iaanw